alexstandiford/easy-beer-lister/readme.txt

 Since Easy Beer Lister is designed to work with as many themes as possible, I created a way to adjust this hover.
 Go to settings->Easy Beer Lister settings and set some offset values until you get it right.
 Use trial and error until it looks good

+= When I click on a specific beer, I get a "not found" page =

+You probably need to flush your permalinks.
+Follow these steps:

+1. Go to settings>>>permalinks
+2. If your permalink structure is set to Custom Structure, copy the custom structure field to your clipboard
+3. Select a different permalink structure and click save
+4. paste your permalink structure back into the custom structure field and click save

 == Screenshots ==

 1. Beers get their own separate UI